 Shared Hosting Environment – Rent an office in an office building.

 The whole building is divided into small offices.
-You never know who your neighbours are.
+You never know who your neighbors are.
 You do not have any influence over that.
 You have fixed settings on the thermostat and pretty much anything else.
 There’s one small bathroom to share with the entire building and one janitor (system administrator) who works on Tuesdays from 10AM – 11AM with a 30-min break in between.
 Pretty much nothing can be adjusted or changed to your particular needs or liking.
 It’s a take it or leave it situation.
 If you see a hobo wandering around the hallways, just turn back and run.
 Yes, it might happen.

 Virtual Private Server – Rent a floor in an office building.